andreykaere/ixwindow/README.md

 ## Configuration

-Default configuration file is located at `$XDG_CONFIG_HOME/ixwindow/ixwindow.toml`.
-You can also control it with environmental variable `IXWINDOW_CONFIG_PATH`, or run `ixwindow` script with `--config=<path_to_config>` option.
+Default configuration file is supposed to be located at `$XDG_CONFIG_HOME/ixwindow/ixwindow.toml`.
+If you want it to be located somewhere else, you should specify that in environmental variable `IXWINDOW_CONFIG_PATH`, or run `ixwindow` script with `--config=<path_to_config>` option.

-In config file, there are various options, that can be modified, such as:
+In config file, there are various options, that can be modified (example of configuration file can be found in `examples/ixwindow.toml`), such as:
 - background color of polybar bar
 - size of icon
 - coordinates for icon